canonical/opensearch-operator/documentation/tutorials/1-5-connecting-to-opensearch.md

 Unauthorized
 ```

-If you wanted to recreate this user all you would need to do is relate the two applications and run the same action on data-integrator to get the same credentials:
+If you wanted to recreate this user all you would need to do is relate the two applications and run the same action on data-integrator to get the new credentials:

 ```bash
 juju relate data-integrator opensearch